tsili852/NetworkingLibrary/README.md

 ## Predefined Client-Side Events
-There are a few predefined client-side events that are included in the library.
+There are also a few predefined client-side events that are included in the library.
 The events have been defined because they are either called a lot by the server or they will need to be used the same way in every application you make.

-- OnJoinRoomEvent : Takes care of setting your user variables correctly on the server side
+- OnJoinRoomEvent : Takes care of setting your user variables correctly on the client side
-- OnUserVariableUpdateEvent : Called when a variable is requested to be changed using NEEvent.USER_VARIABLE_UPDATE
+- OnUserVariableUpdateEvent : Called when a variable is requested to be changed on the client side using the event name NEEvent.USER_VARIABLE_UPDATE
 - UserJoinEvent : Called when a user joins the clients room.
 Adds the user to the room on the client side.
 - OnUserLeaveEvent : Called when a user leaves the clients room.
 Removes the user from the room on the client side.